 Number two, your operations must be operated as much as possible by people with the lowest level of skill.
 Automation’s one way to replace low skilled labor with computers but you must do this systematically.
 We’ll talk about that in a future podcast episode.

-Number one, is you must provide consistent value.
-Number two, you must operate with the lowest skill level people.
+Number One, is you must provide consistent value.
+Two, you must operate with the lowest skill level people.

 Finally, number five is that your business must provide uniform predictable service to all of your clients.